dbgutalca/sql4pdb/README.md

 <p><b>Step 5:</b> At this point, you will have an empty database created so you can use the other options to fill the database.</p>

 <h1>PDB files download</h1>
 <p>To download every pdb file you have to use the script <b>download.sh</b>.
 For this, open a command prompt, go to the download.sh directory and the put the command <b>./download.sh</b>.
 For windows users, you have to install WSL (https://learn.microsoft.com/en-us/windows/wsl/install) first an then do the same command secuence.
 After that, you will have every pdb file located in a folder named <b>pdb-files</b>.
-Use this directory in DIR section in configuration.conf file in order to store every posible pdb file in the database.</p>
+Use this directory in DIR section in configuration.conf file in order to store every posible pdb file in the database.
+The pdb files will be downloaded as a compressed .ENT format but it works and have the same information of a .PDB file</p>
 <h1>PDB files that are not considerated</h1>
 <p>The following types of files are not considered during the execution of the application:</p>
 <ul>